-3) Take it easy - make sure to allow your body to rest and recover in between sessions to avoid injury and over working yourself.
+- Take it easy: Make sure to allow your body to rest and recover in between sessions to avoid over-working yourself.

-Having a workout plan before you go to the gym can be really helpful so that when you arrive, you know exactly what you’re doing and making the most time in the gym.
-If you'd like to know how your can out your workout plan together, check out our beginners workout plans guide, this article on How to plan a weight training programme or speak to one of the personal trainers at your gym.
+Having a workout plan before you go to the gym can be really helpful so that when you arrive, you know exactly what you’re doing and how to make the most of your time in the gym.
+If you'd like to know how you can put a workout plan together, check out our beginners workout plans guide, this article on How to plan a weight training programme or speak to one of the personal trainers at your gym.

 We also run fitness classes which are led by qualified personal trainers - from cycle to leg, bums and tums.
 Booking into a class can be a great way to learn exercise technique whilst getting a workout in with the guidance of a personal trainer.

 For more tips to help you get started, check out the rest of the articles in our Starting Out In The Gym section.